 My sewing space currently resides in a shadowy corner of my family room in the basement.
 This room also functions as a homeschool room, play room and media room…so it is FULL.
 One of these days I’ll organize and decorate the whole thing so I can show it all to you.
 We’ve got 2 full bookcases, 2 long Ikea tables, 6 chairs, a gigantic sectional, a school supply/toy closet and fabric closet.
 It’s a hot mess but it allows me to be close to the little kids while I sew which ensures that I get a lot more creating done than if it was all in a separate room!

-When designing this space, I knew I wanted an L-shaped configuration for my sewing machines and ironing board so that I can stay seated and make a sewing project from start to finish (I’m very lazy).
+When designing this space, I knew I wanted a corner sewing table for my machines and ironing board so that I can stay seated and make a sewing project from start to finish (I’m very lazy).
 One of these days I think I’ll get a comfy swivel desk chair so that it’s even easier to move around!
 I’ve got my regular sewing machine on the left which is one of the best sewing machines I’ve ever used! (it’s also an embroidery machine) and my serger on the right.
 Behind the machines I installed two metal rods to hang little white storage buckets.
 These hold everything from seam rippers to scissors to markers and tape measures.
 They’re really roomy and are strong enough to hold several pairs of heavy scissors!
 The little clear box to the right of my serger holds all my bias tape and a few odds and ends.

 I use the drawers on the right to hold just about everything else I could ever need while sewing: the top drawer holds pins, tape, chalk, etc. The others store ribbon, elastic, zippers, buckles, snaps…you name it!
 The big wide drawers on the left hold my button collection as well as all my really large paper patterns.
 My favorite way to keep these patterns together is to take a large piece of cardstock, fold it in half and staple two of the open sides together.
 These fit perfectly into the drawers and keep me from having to fold big patterns more than a couple times to store.